SixSq/azure-iot-edge-container/README.md

 - Need to use Systemd to restart IoTEdge in order to use Docker and IoT Edge sockets
 - Need to use a second container to restart the IoTEdge service
 - Azure containers are isolated (Docker in Docker)
+- No logs from IoTEdge - due to systemd start.